sensiolabs/GotenbergBundle/docs/pdf/customization.md

 ### header and footer

-You may have the possibility to add header or footer twig templates to your generated PDF.
+You may have the possibility to add header or footer Twig templates to your generated PDF.

 ```php